Kim-Delicious/Archipelago_IslesOfSeaAndSky/worlds/isles_of_sea_and_sky/docs/en_Alt Room Randomizer.md

 Additionally, I just think it's fun to build puzzles, and that's especially true in a community.
-I like the idea of people sharing their work with each other, and that becomes even more exciting with a mix-n-match that provides novel combinations each time!
+I like the idea of people sharing their work with each other, and that becomes even more exciting with a mix-n-match that provides novel combinations on every new playthrough!

 ### Development Qs